 Camping: There are two developed campgrounds offering individual campsites, each containing a fire pit, picnic table and parking suitable for one vehicle and a small trailer.
-Camping is first-come, first-served; sites may not be reserved.
 Drinking water is available from April through November and vault toilets are available year-round.
 There is no trailer dump station at the park.
 Camping is limited to 14 days in a 30-day period.

 Picnicking/Day Use: A day use area is at the east end of Campground A. It has picnic tables, potable water, barbecue pits and restroom facilities.
 A turnaround parking area accommodates larger rigs.
 At the park's southern boundary lies another picnic area.
 At the Waterfall Trailhead visitors can sit under the shade of an old cottonwood tree and have a picnic before hiking up the trail.

 Fishing: Fishing opportunities abound in the streams below the day use area and Oak Knoll Trail.
 The Nevada Department of Wildlife stocks the streams with rainbow trout.
-A Nevada Fishing License with a trout stamp is required for anglers over age 12.
-Licenses should be purchased prior to visiting; licenses are not sold in the park.
-There is a five trout limit per person.
+A Nevada Fishing License is required for anglers over age 12.
+Licenses should be purchased prior to visiting (buy online at ndow.org); licenses are not sold in the park.
+Check NDOW's fishing guide on current fishing regulations.

 Hiking: Beaver Dam contains trails for many levels of hiking experience.
 See incredible views from a vantage point high on the Overlook Trail that offers a 360-degree panorama of the canyon.
 To the north you can catch sight of the remnants of Hamblin Ranch where Headwater and Pine Park washes merge to form the Beaver Dam Wash.
 To the south you can glimpse the Beaver Dam Wash canyon that directs the streams to Littlefield, Arizona, and into the Virgin River.
 Access this loop trail at the southern end of Campground B. The ascent to this viewpoint is a moderate hike.